Mystical Journey

 Player and Enemy Stats

-The goal with this project is to get as much practice and experience developing these systems as they are a core aspect of many games nowadays.
+The goal with this project is to get as much practice and experience developing systems like the ones listed above as they are core elements of many games nowadays.

 This game demo is in a playable state and players can endlessly battle respawning enemies in each area, testing out the starting weapons and enemy mechanics.
 Further content is being added as the game continues being developed and a fully operational inventory and upgrade system is currently in the works.

 One of the many changes I have implemented as of now is a functioning mana bar for the player.
-Previously, using the staff weapon, the player could endlessly fire off powerful magic beams dealing large amounts of damage to enemies.
-With this change, the staff will now be a situational weapon rather than the go to weapon to take out enemies.
-After using the staff and depleting some of your mana, the player will gradually start to recover their missing mana over time allowing the staff to be reused once sufficient mana has been recovered.
+Previously, using the staff, the player could endlessly fire off powerful beams of magic dealing large amounts of damage to numerous enemies at once makeing fights less challenging.
+With the addition of mana, this change will now make the staff more of a situational weapon rather than the go to weapon to take out enemies as it will require a set amount of mana to be used.
+After using the staff, the player will gradually start to recover their missing mana over time allowing for it to be reused once sufficient mana has been recovered.